ionic-team/ionic-docs/src/pages/lifecycle/angular.md

 These methods were removed in Ionic 4 in favor of using Angular's Route Guards.

 A route guard helps determine if a particular action can be taken against a route.
 They are classes that implement a certain interface.
-The `CanActive` and `CanDeactivate` interfaces can be used to implement the same type of logic that the removed events `ionViewCanEnter` and `ionViewCanLeave` did.
+The `CanActivate` and `CanDeactivate` interfaces can be used to implement the same type of logic that the removed events `ionViewCanEnter` and `ionViewCanLeave` did.

 ```typescript
 @Injectable()